Pumpenfabrik Wangen GmbH Purchasing Terms and Conditions

 8c.
 In the event of improvements arising at the supplier's premises during the course of executing the order, the purchaser will have a free-of-charge, non-exclusive right of use over the improvement and any property rights.

 8d.
-If, during delivery in accordance with the purchaser's specifications, drawings and models, the supplier has reservations against the stipulated method of execution, choice of materials or processing methods, the supplier must inform the purchaser of the same in writing and without delay and, where possible, prior to commencing production.
+If, during delivery in accordance with the purchaser's specifications, drawings and models, the supplier has reservations against the stipulated method of execution, choice of materials or processing methods, the supplier must inform the purchaser of the same in writing or in text form and without delay and, where possible, prior to commencing production.

 9. Materials provided